yasuomaidana/Spring-Course/Tutorials/curso/Description.md

 ![img.png](MR/mavenCommands.png)
 In IntelliJD you can find the maven commands used to control the spring server, you can control them through console, but using IntelliJD is easier.

+## Notes
+In this project we are using "sb admin 2" template, it is a vanilla template you can find it in [link to sb-admin-2 download template](https://startbootstrap.com/theme/sb-admin-2)